dynatrace-oss/terraform-provider-dynatrace/docs/resources/disk_options.md

 - `disable_nfs_disk_monitoring` (Boolean) Deactivate NFS monitoring on all supported systems
 - `exclusions` (Block List, Max: 1) OneAgent automatically detects and monitors all your mount points, however you can create exception rules to remove disks from the monitoring list. (see [below for nested schema](#nestedblock--exclusions))
+- `monitor_tmpfs` (Boolean) Activate tmpfs monitoring on Linux systems
-- `nfs_show_all` (Boolean) When disabled OneAgent will try to deduplicate some of nfs disks.
+- `nfs_show_all` (Boolean) When disabled OneAgent will try to deduplicate some of nfs mount points.
 Disabled by default, applies only to Linux hosts.
-Requires OneAgent 1.209 or later
 - `scope` (String) The scope of this setting (HOST, HOST_GROUP).
 Omit this property if you want to cover the whole environment.

 ### Read-Only